japikas/ctrlx-chirpstack/README.md

 ## Configuration

 Configuration files of ChirpStack, Mosquitto and Redis are available in ctrlX dashboard.
-Due to technical reason, configuration and database files of Postgress are not available for user.
+Due to technical reason, configuration and database files of Postgress are currently not available for user.

 ```
 Home -> Manage app data